babannagare/Kmeans_example/README.md

-## Example of bodyweight and height
+## Example of bodyweight and height KMeans Clustering